Abdur Rouf (politician, born 1954): Early life

-Rouf was born on 12 November 1954.
+Abdur Rouf was born on 12 November 1954.
 He has a M.A. degree.

 Career

-Rouf was elected to Parliament on 5 January 2014 from Kushtia-4 as a Bangladesh Awami League candidate.
+Abdur Rouf was elected to parliament on 5 January 2014 from Kushtia-4 as a Bangladesh Awami League candidate.
 On 4 July 2015, he prevented Brazilian wheat from entering the Kumarkhali Upazila Food department warehouse.
 The wheat had been imported by the government of Bangladesh for its social safety net program.
-According to Rouf, the wheat was substandard and had not been tested.
+According to Abdur Rouf, the wheat was substandard and had not been tested.

+Rouf was arrested in October 2024 after the fall of the Sheikh Hasina led Awami League government.